1 Introduction to Statistics

 From question to estimand to design

-research question : a plain-language statement of what you want to learn (“Does the new tutoring program improve exam scores for Calculus I students?”). - The
+The research question is a plain-language statement of what you want to learn.
+It should be specific and tied to a population of interest.
+For example: “Does the new tutoring program improve exam scores for Calculus I students?”

 The statistical process: a workable blueprint

-- Specify the problem clearly.
-Name the population, observational units, and variables.
+Specify the problem clearly.
+Identify the population, the observational units, and the variables involved.
+Ambiguity here leads to confusion later.

-- Design the study.
-Choose an observational or experimental approach, plan the sample, and anticipate sources of
+Design the study.
+Choose an observational or experimental approach, plan how the sample will be obtained, and think carefully about potential sources of bias and confounding.

-bias . - Collect data with quality in mind.
-Strive for reliable measurement and good documentation.
+Collect data with quality in mind.
+Aim for reliable measurement, consistent procedures, and thorough documentation.
+Poor data quality cannot be fixed by clever analysis.

-- Make it reproducible.
-Ensure someone else could re-create your steps and numbers from the same data.
+Make it reproducible.
+Ensure that another person could follow your steps and reproduce your results from the same data.
+Reproducibility is a cornerstone of trustworthy science.

 JMP is built for this process: